How To Make A Notebook | An Insanely Simple DIY Notebook Tutorial

 Are you getting ready to go back to school or college?
-Find out how to make a notebook with Ayda!
+Find out how to make a DIY notebook cover with Ayda!
 We are so lucky to have this guest post by Ayda Algin of CafeNoHut who teaches you how to make a notebook out of a cereal box, graph or plain paper and material into super cute, useful notepads and scribble pads.

 The project is so simple to do, so even the kiddos can help!
 Set aside a little box for collecting scrap papers, paper bags, scraps of pretty gift wrap or even wallpaper samples so that you can put them to good use!